paulhalla/github-twitter-elt/README.md

 <br/>

 # Data Sources
 Several data sources were considered however upon careful consideration, we decided to extract the textual data from **GitHub** and **Twitter**.
-Github and Twitter provide arguably reliable REST API endpoints that can be used to query data.
+GitHub and Twitter provide arguably reliable REST API endpoints that can be used to query data.
 Helpful resources on how to get started with these endpoints are provided in Appedix A of this document.
 Additionally, the data would be useful for anyone that is interested in trends in the data space, including data practitioners and investors.

 ## Twitter tweets
 We have extracted the tweets from various data influencers and people who are part of Data Twitter as it's sometimes called colloquially.
 The list of Twitter users was scraped from Twitter handles featured in the [Data Creators Club site](https://datacreators.club/) by [Mehdi Ouazza](https://github.com/mehd-io), to which other influencers active in the data space were added manually.

-## Github repo activity dataset via official Airbyte Github source.
+## GitHub repo activity dataset via official Airbyte GitHub source.
-The dataset includes the Github repos of 6 prominent open-source data orchestration tools: Airflow, Dagster, Prefect, Argo, Luigi and Orchesto.
+The dataset includes the GitHub repos of 6 prominent open-source data orchestration tools: Airflow, Dagster, Prefect, Argo, Luigi and Orchesto.

 <br/>

 ## Transformation
-TBD by Paul
+GitHub